 The Bayou Din Drainage Improvements Technical Memorandum found in Appendix 5-E was used to verify that the project results in no negative impact to the existing conditions within the project service area.
 The model itself was submitted to the Texas Disaster Information System (TDIS) in September 2022.
 The estimated flood risk reduction benefits following the implementation of the Bayou Din Detention Basin project includes removal of an estimated 101 structures from the 1% ACE floodplain, 41 of which are residential structures.
-This correlates to an estimated 286 individuals removed from the 1% ACE floodplain but will not be fully removed from flood risk following the proposed improvements.
+This correlates to an estimated 286 individuals removed from the 1% ACE flood risk.
+Additionally, 97 structures have been projected to have reduced area within the 1% ACE floodplain but will not be fully removed from flood risk following the proposed improvements.
 For a summary and additional information on this project, please refer to the one pager attached in Appendix 5-C.